a11599/mod/README.md

 - Call `mod_play` to start playback
 - Call `mod_shutdown` to shutdown the library and stop playback

-Link all `.obj` files of the MOD library produced by `wmake` or `wmake build=release` (see chapter on building the library) to the final executable.
+Link all `.obj` files of the MOD library produced by `make` or `make build=release` (see chapter on building the library) to the final executable.
 The library also requires the following runtime library modules from PMI to be linked to the final executable:

 - `env_arg`
 - `string`